alexbunardzic/cassis/README.md

 _Boundary_ is therefore responsible for collecting the end user gestures, and for initiating the running of a particular use case.
 Upon receiving the notification to run, the called use case will collect the values that have been passed in by the _Boundary_ together with the event notification, and then the particular _use case_ will process the scenario, as it is defined inside the user story.

+Each _use case_ must rely on other actors (or entities) that get defined inside this simple framework.
+First and foremost, business entities are defined inside the _entities_ folder.
+In there, we declare the structire and the capabilities of our business entities.
+In our simple illustration, we have merely declared an entity called _product_.
+To keep things simple, we have endowed this entity with two simple capabilities -- it can nitialize itself, and it canpersist iteslf (i.e. _save_).
+We didn't go into any details illustrating how will a business entitiy initialize and save itself, and those are specific to the particular business domain.

+Another important actor in this simplistic framework is a _Repository_.
+This repository is responsible for creating instances of business entities, persisting business entities to an auxiliary storage, and also for validating various aspects of a business entity.

+Finally, after processing an event that arrives from the outer imperative shell, a message must propagate back to the event initiator, informing of the success or failure of the event processing.
+That responsibility once again falls squarely on the shoulders of a _Boundary_, which is capable of propagating a _success_ or a _failure_ message to the outside caller.

 ## Business Validations in the Cassis Framework